crystal200107/demo-WHU/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
         Welcome to our dynamic research team, where innovation converges with expertise to unravel the complexities of computer vision and multimodal computing.
-At the forefront of technological advancements, our team is committed to pushing the boundaries of what is possible in the realms of visual perception and the integration of diverse data modalities.
+Our team is committed to pushing the boundaries of what is possible in the realms of visual perception and the integration of diverse data modalities.

   - block: collection
     content: